What is Vertical Oscillation?

 In order to record VO (in addition to GCT), you need one of the following Garmin GPS watches:

-You also need to be wearing either the Garmin HRM-Run heart rate monitor strap, or the HRM-Tri strap (which can record your heart rate while swimming).
-Both of these heart rate monitors feature a special accelerometer sensor that enables your watch to record VO and GCT, as well as adding a second means to measure cadence.
+You also need to be wearing either the Garmin HRM-Run heart rate monitor strap, the HRM-Tri strap (which can record your heart rate while swimming), or the Garmin RD Pod.
+These accessories feature a special accelerometer sensor that enables your watch to record VO and GCT, as well as adding a second means to measure cadence.
 (All of the compatible watches record your cadence from the wrist as well).

 Another way to go is to use the Stryd running power meter, which records VO, GCT, and cadence in addition to power metrics.
 Stryd is compatible with the Suunto Ambit2, Ambit3, and Spartan watches, as well as the iSmoothRun iPhone app, making it a great VO training solution for people who don't use Garmin.
 That said, Stryd is also compatible with many Garmin watches that have the "Connect IQ" feature, making it an attractive option for Garmin users, too.